 During vintage, the Levins work closely with their local-born Loire Valley organic winemaker, Emmanuel Bienvenu to decide on grape picking and approaches in the winery, with deference to physiological ripeness, flavour and the biodynamic calendar (fruit and leaf days).

-Throughout the year, viticulture in the Bourré, Oisly and Choussy vineyards is led by Emmanuel with family team Bernard Frerejacques (who has been with the domaine for more than 20 years), his wife Isobel, son Adrian.
-Local forestier, farmer and chateaux conservateur, David de Schrynmakers, assists with the organic and biodynamic preparation and development of new vineyard plantings.
+Throughout the year, viticulture in the Bourré, Oisly and Choussy vineyards is led by Emmanuel with family team Bernard Frerejacques (who has been with the domaine for more than 15 years).
+Local forestier, farmer and chateaux conservateur, David de Schrynmakers, assists with the organic and biodynamic preparation (including companion planting and sowing the vineyards with herbs to balance soil nutrients) and development of new vineyard plantings.